-To run 64-bit NetLogo, you must be running 64-bit Windows.
-To determine whether your version of Windows is 64-bit, see Is my PC running the 32-bit or 64-bit version of Windowsif you're using Windows Vista, or Windows 7, orWhich Windows operating system am I running? if you are running any other version of Windows.
+If you have a computer that was made before 2006 you may need to use the 32-bit version of NetLogo instead.
+To determine whether your version of Windows is 64-bit, see Is my PC running the 32-bit or 64-bit version of Windowsif you're using Windows Vista, or Windows 7, or Which Windows operating system am I running? if you are running any other version of Windows.

-For Linux users, the easiest way to determine whether your operating system is 64-bit is checking the output of
+For Linux users, the easiest way to determine whether your operating system is 64-bit is checking the output of uname -m